Thomas Chandler Haliburton: Family

-Thomas Chandler Haliburton married Louisa Neville, who was the daughter of Captain Laurence Neville of the Eighth Light Dragoons, and returned to Nova Scotia with her.
-Louisa's story before marriage is related in the "Haliburton Chaplet," which was edited by their son, Robert Grant Haliburton (Toronto: 1899).
+Thomas Chandler Haliburton married Louisa Neville, who was the daughter of Captain Laurence Neville of the Eighth Light Dragoons, with whom he returned to Nova Scotia.
+Louisa's history before their marriage is related in the "Haliburton Chaplet," which was edited by their son Robert Grant Haliburton and published in Toronto in 1899.
 The couple had three sons and five daughters: